hasinhayder/hydra/README.md

   --form 'password=Surprisingly A Good Password'
 ```

-Great! now we have our user.
-Let's login as this new user using curl (You can use tools like Postman, Insomnia or HTTPie)
+Great!
+Now we have our users.
+Let's login as this new user using curl (You can use tools like Postman, Insomnia, or HTTPie)

 ```shell
 curl --request POST \